AJ-git-dev/market_data_streamer/README.md

 This project is built with CMake and requires:
 - C++20-compatible compiler (e.g., AppleClang 15+ or g++)
-- gRPC and Protocol BUffers (installed via Homebrew or otherwise)
+- gRPC and Protocol Buffers (installed via Homebrew or otherwise)
 - Python 3.10+ with `websockets`, `grpcio`, and `grpcio-tools`

 ### 1. Generate gRPC Bindings